ACS Fellows Eligibility and Selection Criteria

 Documented evidence must be provided of exceptional accomplishments, professional attainment, and impact in both of the above two areas.
 Excellence in research, teaching, or management alone is not enough, nor is exceptional leadership of ACS activities; members selected as Fellows must have excelled in multiple areas.
 In assessing the qualifications of a nominee, the Selection Committee will weigh the depth, extent, and impact of the nominee’s activities as documented in the nomination submission.

-Fellows are selected by a broadly representative Selection Committee appointed by the ACS Board Committee on Grants & Awards, which has governance oversight for the program.
+Fellows are selected by a broadly representative Selection Committee recommended by the ACS Immediate Past President and appointed by the Chair of the ACS Board Committee on Grants and Awards (G&A).
+G&A, acting through the Fellows Oversight Committee, conducts governance oversight for the ACS Fellows Program.

 The body of Fellows is expected to reach a steady state of 1 to 2% of the ACS membership and to reflect not only excellence, but also the diverse contributions made by ACS members.